Saudi-US

 what Prince Mohammed bin Salman carried to Washington, California, and New

-York, a man ready for the modernization of the Kingdom at all levels and to
+York: a man ready to modernize the Kingdom at all levels and to keep pace with the qualitative requirements of this technological age.

 Officially,